Stuart A. Levey

-Stuart A. Levey was the first Under Secretary for Terrorism and Financial Intelligence within the United States Department of the Treasury.
+Stuart A. Levey is a business executive, who previously held a number of political positions in the US government.
+He was the first Under Secretary for Terrorism and Financial Intelligence within the United States Department of the Treasury.
 He was sworn in on July 21, 2004 as a political appointee of President George W. Bush.
 President Barack Obama asked Levey to remain in his position and Levey was one of only a small number of Senate-confirmed Bush appointees who served in the Obama Administration.

-After leaving the government, Levey joined the private sector as chief legal officer of HSBC, CEO of Diem Association and chief legal officer of Oracle.
+In the mid-2000s, he was credited with "helping to bring Iran to the negotiating table on nuclear power" by tough enforcement of financial sanctions.
+After leaving the government, Levey joined the private sector.
+In January 2012, Levey joined HSBC as the bank's Chief Legal Officer.
+In August 2020, he became CEO of the Diem Association.
+On November 10, 2022, Oracle Corporation announced Levey as executive vice president and chief legal officer.

-Education and career
+Early life and education

 Stuart Levey grew up in a Jewish family near Akron, Ohio, where his father had practiced dentistry.
 Levey attended Harvard College, graduating summa cum laude in 1986, and in 1989 he graduated magna cum laude from Harvard Law School.

+Career

+Early law and government positions

 After law school, Levey clerked for Judge Laurence Silberman on the U.S. Court of Appeals for the D.C.
 Circuit from 1989 through 1990.
 Prior to joining the Justice Department in 2001, Levey spent 11 years in private practice at the Washington law firm Miller, Cassidy, Larroca & Lewin LLP (which merged into Baker Botts LLP).
 He had a litigation practice with a special emphasis on white collar criminal defense.

 Beginning in 2001, Levey served in several senior positions in the U.S. Department of Justice, including as Principal Associate Deputy Attorney General for Deputy Attorney General Larry Thompson and Deputy Attorney General James Comey.
 In that role, Levey was the Deputy Attorney General's primary advisor for coordinating the Department's counterterrorism and national security activities, including investigations, intelligence collection and prosecutions.
 Prior to serving in that role, Levey was an associate deputy attorney general and chief of staff to the deputy attorney general.

 Levey was sworn in on July 21, 2004 as the Under Secretary of Terrorism and Financial Intelligence at the U.S. Department of the Treasury in the administration of President George W. Bush.
 President Barack Obama asked Levey to remain in his position and Levey was one of only a small number of Senate-confirmed Bush appointees who served in the Obama Administration.
 Levey served until March 2011.
 He was succeeded by David S. Cohen.

-In January 2012, Levey joined HSBC as the bank's Chief Legal Officer.

-In August 2020, he became CEO of the Diem Association.

-On November 10, 2022, Oracle Corporation announced that Stuart Levey has been named executive vice president and chief legal officer.